Academic Service Award (ASA) Committee

 Pratt faculty, chairs, assistant chairs, and staff who teach are eligible to nominate for the award, self-nominations are also accepted.

-- The nominator must submit a nomination form (Google form provided by the Academic Senate) with the nominee’s name and Pratt email address, the nominator’s name and Pratt email address, and a statement of nomination (50–500 words).
+- The nominator must submit a nomination form (see link below) with the nominee’s name and Pratt email address, the nominator’s name and Pratt email address, and a statement of nomination (50–500 words).

 - The nominee will be notified of the nomination, and may either accept or reject the nomination.
 If the nominee accepts, they become a candidate.

-- The candidate must submit an up-to-date CV highlighting any relevant accomplishments.
+- The candidate must submit an up-to-date CV highlighting any relevant accomplishments and a brief statement (<500 words) which discusses how the candidate’s service record addresses one or more of the award criteria (enduring service, breadth of service, or advancement of institute priorities).
 In addition, they may choose to also submit other materials they deem relevant (for example, summaries, photos, videos, and other documentation of process or outcomes of service work), but this is not required.